dsolstad/mygg.js/README.md

 $ openssl req -new -key server.key -out server.csr
 $ openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt
 ```
+If the target website is running over plain HTTP, then you can skip the certificate part, but remember to change the protocol parameter in the configuration.

 Download:
 ```